 Current UEA students considering an optional semester abroad during 2021-22 should Register your interest in Studying Abroad, so we can let you know your options and keep you informed with relevant updates.

-I’m a UEA student due to study abroad or return to a study placement abroad for the spring semester 2021 – what should I do?
+I'm a UEA student due to study abroad in Spain during the next academic year (2021-22) - what do I do?
+(Information on Spanish visas)